aishwaryamurahari/StorefrontBackend/README.md

 1. Install dependencies from the package.json
    npm install

+2. npx tsc

-2. Run the migrations to create the database db-migrate up
+3. Run the migrations to create the database db-migrate up

+4. To start the server on watch mode npm run watch